You have enemies? Good. That means you’ve stood up for something, sometime in your life.

 Being the bigger person isn’t about being the best, or the ‘most emotionally intelligent’ – it’s about stepping back and refusing to fuel the excessive negativity.

-You can practise kindness and compassion by replying to criticism and saying, “I’m sorry you feel that way, but what you’re saying isn’t accurate.
+You can practice kindness and compassion by replying to criticism and saying, “I’m sorry you feel that way, but what you’re saying isn’t accurate.
 You’re making a judgement based on how you’re perceiving how you think I am, and you’ve got the wrong impression.
 I understand how that can come about and I wish you all the best.”

 If the person comes back with a positive response, that’s great – hopefully a more meaningful dialogue can open up over time.
 If they double-down on their criticism, it’s best to ignore it.
 Your time is the most precious commodity you have and it should be spent on whatever adds value and enriches your life.
 And if we want to live in a society that is built on kindness, understanding, acceptance and compassion, then we have to be a constant example of that.